aws/aws-parallelcluster/docs/configuration.rst

 shared_dir
 """"""""""
 Path/mountpoint for shared EBS volume.
-Do not use this option when using multiple EBS volumes; provide shared_dir under each EBS section instead.
+Do not use this option when using multiple EBS volumes.
+Provide shared_dir under each EBS section instead.

 Defaults to /shared.
 The example below mounts the shared EBS volume at /myshared.
 See :ref:`EBS Section <ebs_section>` for details on working with multiple EBS volumes::